Knee Specialist in Dallas & Frisco

 So, what sort of symptoms, besides pain, might you experience if you have knee issues?
 The pain level and location can vary.
-Symptoms typically accompanying knee pain include knee stiffness, tightness, swelling, red and warm skin, an unstable or weak knee, and popping or crunching sounds.
+Symptoms typically accompanying knee pain include knee stiffness, tightness, swelling, red and warm skin, an unstable or weak knee, pain on the inside of the knee, and popping or crunching sounds.

 When to See a Doctor for Knee Pain

 It’s time to visit specialty-trained knee doctors for treatment if you are experiencing the following symptoms: